hanfak/topics-to-learn/general-paradigms/architecture/frameworks-libraries.md

 - https://dzone.com/articles/framework-coupling-revisited

+## Frameworks advantages

-## framworks disadvantages
+## frameworks disadvantages

-- Frameworks are one of the hugest anti-patterns in software development.
+- Frameworks can be seen as one of the hugest anti-patterns in software development.
 - They're hard to learn and this knowledge is generally useless
   - Where as learning fundamental tools, core computer science concepts, and programming techniques which are useful and timeless
   - The core stuff learned will help in being able to use frameworks and how it works